-12-1-193 Vehicle Plate.
+12-1-211 Vehicle Plate.
 “Vehicle Plate” means a plate, marker, sticker or tag similar to a registration plate, but that is issued by the department for vehicles that are exempted from registration under this ordinance.
 (66-1-4.19 NMSA 1978)

+12-1-212 verification process.
+“Verification Process” means a method of authenticating an electronic credential through the use of secure and encrypted communication.
+(66-1-4.19 NMSA 1978)

-12-1-194 Wholesaler.
+12-1-213 Wholesaler.
 “Wholesaler” means any person, except a person making a casual sale of the person’s own vehicle, who sells or offers for sale vehicles of a type subject to registration in this state, to a vehicle dealer who is licensed under this ordinance or who is franchised by a manufacturer, distributor or vehicle dealer; provided, however, that if any person except a person making a casual sale of the person’s own vehicle also sells a vehicle at retail, that person shall be deemed to be a dealer and is subject to the dealer-licensing provisions of this ordinance.
 (66-1-4.20 NMSA 1978)